ultroi/ultroi/README.md

 ### Hello There 👋🏻, welcome to my GitHub profile.

-Let me introduce you about myself, My name is Akshay  17 from India.
+Let me introduce you about myself, My name is Akshay, 17 from India.
 My hobby is Listening music, Playing Game and coding.

 <p align="center">